simOne3107/R4CogPsy/README.md

 Click on File > Save

-Then, give your new **R** script a sensible name.
+You should then give your new **R** script a sensible name.

 ***************************************************************************************************************************************

 #### Using **R** as a calculator ####

-One of the simplest and easiest things you can do in R is to use it as a calculator.
+One of the simplest and easiest things you can do in **R** is to use it as a calculator.
 Type the operation in the console pane, and then press **enter** to run it.

 - Addition
 ```r